richardwestenra/fel/readme.md

 Nothing to see here.
-This is definitely not [a sneaky FEL Chrome extension](fel.crx).
+This is definitely not a sneaky FEL Chrome extension.
+But if it were, you could [download it here](fel.crx?raw=true) and [install it like this](http://www.howtogeek.com/120743/how-to-install-extensions-from-outside-the-chrome-web-store/).